LS4GAN/uvcgan4slats/README.md

 python ./scripts/plot_comparisons.py RESULT/fake_b RESULT/real_b \
   ./comp_images -n 20 --log --symmetric
 ```
-We use `--log` here to plot in log scale and use `--symmetric` to indicate that
+We use `--log` here to plot in log or symlog scale and use `--symmetric` to
-the image values are symmetric around zero.
-We need those two parameters for
+indicate that the image values are symmetric around zero.
+We need those two
-SLATS images, but it may not be case for other grayscale images.
-Here are three
+parameters for SLATS images, but it may not be case for other grayscale images.
-samples produced by `./scripts/plot_comparisons.py` comparing the UVCGAN
+Here are three samples produced by `./scripts/plot_comparisons.py` comparing the
-translation (on left) to the target (on right).
+`UVCGAN` translation (on left) to the target (on right).
 <p align="center">
   <img src="https://github.com/LS4GAN/gallery/blob/main/uvcgan4slats/img_comparison/sample_62.png" width="30%" title="translation_vs_target_sample_62">
   <img src="https://github.com/LS4GAN/gallery/blob/main/uvcgan4slats/img_comparison/sample_34.png" width="30%" title="translation_vs_target_sample_34">